statsmodels/statsmodels/docs/source/tsa.rst

 Linear and non-linear exponential smoothing models are available:

-.. currentmodule:: statsmodels.tsa
+.. currentmodule:: statsmodels.tsa.holtwinters

 .. autosummary::
    :toctree: generated/

-   holtwinters.ExponentialSmoothing
+   ExponentialSmoothing
-   holtwinters.SimpleExpSmoothing
+   SimpleExpSmoothing
-   holtwinters.Holt
+   Holt
-   holtwinters.HoltWintersResults
+   HoltWintersResults

 Linear exponential smoothing models have also been separately implemented as a special case of the state space framework.
 Although this approach does not